 I checked into my room and discovered a calming oasis.
 The sumptuous bed featured plush linens and a mattress that makes you want to schedule extra naps throughout the day.

-The room was also furnished with an expansive sofa, an executive desk, and dining table.
+The room was also furnished with an expansive sofa, an executive desk, and a dining table.
 My room had a patio that offered a gorgeous view of the property.
 But what I liked best about the room was the bathroom that included marble floors, a shower with body jets, and a pedestal tub.

 Although I wanted to stay in the room for the duration of my trip, I decided to venture to the pool to relax a bit before dinner.
 The infinity pool was nestled between a dense wall of trees.
 I felt as if I were on a tropical island paradise as I sipped a glass of white wine while watching the clouds roll by.
 A gentle breeze danced across my skin as a closed my eyes and felt all of my stress melt away.

 After about an hour at the pool, I returned to my room to get dressed for dinner.
 I met a few colleagues at the Gold Cup Wine Bar inside the resort.
 We sampled Low Country BBQ Chicken sandwiches, Pork tacos, Salamander Burgers, and house garlic fries (my favorite).
 Our meal was paired with an assortment of Virginia wines.
 If you’d like something a little more formal, you can try Harrimans instead.
-In the restaurant’s relaxed yet refined setting, you can enjoy elegant meals which feature fresh, seasonal ingredients, while overlooking sweeping views of the Virginia countryside and Bull Run Mountains range.
+In the restaurant’s relaxed yet refined setting, you can enjoy elegant meals that feature fresh, seasonal ingredients, while overlooking sweeping views of the Virginia countryside and Bull Run Mountains range.

 If you’re a serious foodie, you can also sign up for classes at the Cooking Studio.
-The Studio also offers a wide range of cooking classes for children and adults, and includes specialty cooking such as vegan, vegetarian, low-fat, and low sodium.
+The Studio also offers a wide range of cooking classes for children and adults and includes specialty cooking such as vegan, vegetarian, low-fat, and low sodium.

 What to Do